mjung5/mjung5.github.io/_posts/2021-10-30-Automation-Blog-Post.md

 was able to use chunk option catch=TRUE, and was able to reduce time after rendering the first time.

-what are your big take-aways from this project?
+What are your big take-aways from this project?

 I am so glad I was able to practice how to set up automation and produce automated markdown reports.
 Thankfully, David helped me a lot on